Modern Man

 Ignoring global warming, and the growing high tides

-To stop consuming, to always give
+To stop consuming, instead always give

 Back to the world, so frail and dying

-If only we, could all start trying
+If only we could, all, start trying

-To understand our duty to repair
+To understand our duty to work and repair

-The earth, oh how she needs our care.
+Nature, her soil, oh how she needs our care.

 We must work to mend the damage done